-Name of Committee Work Done Issues Addressed Executive N/A N/A Audit and Risk Review of the following areas: cash No significant issues that would Management management and revenue, inventory management, asset management, operating expenses, special projects, unreleased checks, leave balances, scrap disposal. put the Company at major risk.
+Name of Committee Work Done Issues Addressed Executive N/A N/A Audit and Risk Management Review of the following areas: cash management and revenue, inventory management, asset management, operating expenses, special projects, unreleased checks, leave balances, scrap disposal.
+No significant issues that would put the Company at major risk.
 Nomination and Election Committee Recommendation of nominees to be included in the final list of independent directors.
 No significant issues that would put the Company at major risk.
-Remuneration and Recommendation of budgets for merit No significant issues that would Compensation increase and salary adjustments. put the Company at major risk.
-Others (specify) None
+Remuneration and Compensation Others (specify) Recommendation of budgets for merit increase and salary adjustments.
+None No significant issues that would put the Company at major risk.